dustin/octoprint/tool/octolapse/README.md

-# octospan
+# octolapse

-octospan is a tool for interacting with octoprint timelapse videos.
+octolapse is a tool for interacting with octoprint timelapse videos.

 ```
 cmd [-opts] cmdargs